 For more details, feel free to browse our e-brochure.

-The course schedule is subject to changes, and changes will be communicated directly to students by email or this website.
+The course schedule is subject to changes, and changes will be communicated directly to students via email or this website.

-NTC will contact shortlisted applicants via email to arrange for a compulsory group interview session for the selection process by 6 November 2017, 12 noon.
+NTC will contact shortlisted applicants via email to arrange for a compulsory group interview session for the selection process.

 You are eligible to apply for the programme if you are: